-As a company we have seen a sharp increase in requests for training to tackle unconscious bias, however there is also a great opportunity to raise the issue of conscious inclusion, in addition to unconscious bias, to drive sustainable change that will create a more inclusive workplace culture.
+Creating inclusive, psychologically safe workplaces where we can all bring our best self to work is crucial for both business performance and employee wellbeing.
+As a company we have seen a sharp increase in requests for training to tackle unconscious bias, however, there is also a great opportunity to raise the issue of allyship, in addition to unconscious bias, to drive sustainable change that will create a more inclusive workplace culture.

-And this is best achieved through live, candid interaction.
-Our initial Unconscious Bias and Conscious Inclusion sessions last between 2 and 3 hours and are delivered face to face, or via live webinars.
+This is best achieved through live, candid interaction.
+Our initial Unconscious Bias and Inclusion Allies sessions last between 2 and 2.5 hours and are delivered face to face, or via live webinars.

 Training is delivered by experienced sector specialists who can quickly get to the issues at the heart of the organisation.
 Each session gives participants the opportunity to ask questions and interact with their trainer and is tailored to meet the needs of the audience.
 We have a successful record in delivering impactful workshops from the boardroom; to specific functions such as recruitment and selection teams; through to shop-floor operatives.